 See Convert nodata to zero

-Gaussian filter
+Gaussian filter [link]

 This tool can be used to perform a Gaussian filter on a raster image.
 A Gaussian filter can be used to emphasize the longer-range variability in an image, effectively acting to smooth the image.
 This can be useful for reducing the noise in an image.
 The algorithm operates by convolving a kernel of weights with each grid cell and its neighbours in an image.
-The weights of the convolution kernel are determined by the 2-dimensional Gaussian (i.e. normal) curve, which gives stronger weighting to cells nearer the kernel centre.
+The weights of the convolution kernel are determined by the 2-dimensional Gaussian (i.e., normal) curve, which gives stronger weighting to cells nearer the kernel centre.
 It is this characteristic that makes the Gaussian filter an attractive alternative for image smoothing and noise reduction than the MeanFilter.
 The size of the filter is determined by setting the standard deviation parameter (--sigma), which is in units of grid cells; the larger the standard deviation the larger the resulting filter kernel.
 The standard deviation can be any number in the range 0.5-20.

 GaussianFilter works with both greyscale and red-green-blue (RGB) colour images.
 RGB images are decomposed into intensity-hue-saturation (IHS) and the filter is applied to the intensity channel.
 NoData values in the input image are ignored during processing.